How to Transfer Your Personal Loan to Another Bank

 If you have a personal loan, you may be wondering if you should transfer it to another bank.
 There may be several reasons for refinancing your current personal loan, including saving on interest payments.
 The good news is that switching loans is easy, but there are a number of things you have to keep in mind.

 Compare personal loans you can switch to

-What costs are involved in switching personal loans?
+What should I consider when switching personal loans?

-The two costs you may encounter when switching or refinancing your personal loan are fees from your old provider and fees from your new provider.
+The main costs you may encounter are fees from your old provider and fees from your new provider.

 Your current lender may charge:

 - Early repayment fees.
 You must completely pay off a loan before you can switch to another provider.
 This is often done with funds from the new loan.
 Paying the total balance may incur early repayment fees.
 These fees are usually a percentage of the total amount.
 Not all loans have these fees.
 They are more common with fixed rate rather than variable rate loans.

 - Administration fees.
 There may be an administration fee for adjusting or switching your personal loan.
 This is usually a flat fee of around $10 to $30.

 - Break, cancellation or exit fees.
 Some loans may come with exit fees if you pay off your loan early.
 This may be a flat fee you have to pay when you close the loan account.